hydrocam/scalability-test/README.md

 - Log-based performance metrics extraction using CloudWatch
 - Scalability trends, bottlenecks, and throughput analysis

----

 ## Analysis Highlights

-Located in `scalability_analysis/`:
+Located in `Scalability Analysis/`:

-- `scalability_data.csv`: Collected runtime and performance metrics for each site
+- `logsdata.csv`: Collected runtime and performance metrics for each site
-- `data_retrieval.ipynb`: Scripted extraction of logs from AWS
+- `loggroupsretreival.ipynb`: Scripted extraction of logs from AWS
-- `data_plotting.ipynb`: Visualizations of execution time, memory use, concurrency scaling, etc.
+- `scalabilityanalysis.ipynb`: Visualizations of execution time, memory use, concurrency scaling, etc.

----

-## 🔧 Prerequisites
+## Prerequisites

 - AWS CLI with credentials configured
 - Docker installed and running